Discover more from The Retroist

 Some fun things to note about this letter.

 – This was pre-computer, so this was a fancy typewriter her assistant used to respond.
 That’s not the courier style font I am familiar with.

 – I love that she has “Weezy” pre-printed on her embossed stationary.

 – The drama/comedy masks…just awesome.

-– Its hard to tell, but this letter is laminated.
-Which does not sound unusual, but this letter came this way.
+– It’s hard to tell, but this letter is laminated.
+This does not sound unusual, but this letter came this way.
 I guess Isabel realized that this letter would become a precious keepsake and had the forethought to help out a kid who didn’t have access to lamination technology.